 If your child refuses to talk to you, try not to panic.
-Remember that people who try drugs often don’t carry on using them.
+Remember that people who try drugs or alcohol often don’t carry on using them.
 Support them to talk to another adult such as a school nurse, GP, youth worker or a specialist service.

 What should I do?

 You can help your child by speaking to them about drugs or alcohol and offering them your support.